-Trump set to take stage at Fox News Town Hall as once-oversized Democratic primary field takes shape

-President Trump was set to take the take the stage at the Fox News Town Hall in Scranton, Pa., at 6:30 p.m.
-ET., as the Democratic presidential field winnowed down to the rivals he has dubbed "Sleepy Joe" Biden and "Crazy Bernie" Sanders.
+Trump, at Fox News Town Hall, hits Biden's repeated gaffes: 'There's something going on there'

+"If a Republican did what Schumer did, they’d be in jail right now," Trump said to applause.

+The media, Trump argued, was "a part of the Democrat Party" to a "large extent" -- and "we have to fight back."

-Hours earlier, Trump took his trademarked parting shots at ex-candidates Elizabeth Warren and Mike Bloomberg, whom Trump likened to an incompetent, undersized Darth Vader-style character from the 1987 parody "Spaceballs."
-(Bloomberg had earlier compared Trump to Vader with a video from the movie "Star Wars.")
+Hours before the town hall, Trump took his trademarked parting shots at Warren and Mike Bloomberg, whom Trump likened to an incompetent, undersized Darth Vader-style character from the 1987 parody "Spaceballs."
+(Bloomberg had compared Trump to Vader with a video from the movie "Star Wars.")

 "Elizabeth 'Pocahontas' Warren, who was going nowhere except into Mini Mike’s head, just dropped out of the Democrat Primary...THREE DAYS TOO LATE," Trump wrote, referring to Warren's previous claims of Native American ancestry.
 "She cost Crazy Bernie, at least, Massachusetts, Minnesota and Texas.
 Probably cost him the nomination!
 Came in third in Mass."